syncfusion-content/windowsforms-docs/WindowsForms/Grouping/FAQ/How-to-Access-the-Value-of-a-Record-Or-Field.md

 ---
 layout: post
-title: How to Access the Value of a Record Or Field
+title: How to Access the Value of a Record Or Field | WindowsForms | Syncfusion
 description: How to Access the Value of a Record Or Field
 platform: WindowsForms
 control: Grouping